Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `JWT_ALG` | Algorithm used to sign and verify JSON web tokens. | "HS256"
 `JWT_USER_FIELD` | DEPRECATED.
 The JSON web token as sent by the front-ends should contain the user ID, in the same format used by the back-ends in the messages they send towards the user. `JWT_USER_FIELD` is the name of that user ID field in the JWT.
 For the corresponding field used in outbound messages, see `MESSAGE_USER_FIELD`. | "user"
 `JWT_SESSION_FIELD` | The JWT field that defines a "session", which is used for listing and killing/blacklisting sessions.
 What a session is depends on your application.
 For example, one might set `JWT_SESSION_FIELD` to the users' ID field, which would group all connections that belong to the same user to a single session - this way, blacklisting a session would mean killing all connections of a single user.
 The `JWT_SESSION_FIELD` is specified using the [JSON Pointer](https://tools.ietf.org/html/rfc6901) notation.
 Given that events contain a user ID in their "data" field, the configuration for the previous example could look like this: `JWT_SESSION_FIELD=/data/userId`. | nil
-`KAFKA_CONSUMER_GROUP` | Consumer group name for Kafka. | nil
 `KAFKA_ENABLED` | DEPRECATED.
-If set to true, RIG will consume messages from a Kafka broker using the configured broker and topic(s). | false
+If set to true, RIG will consume messages from a Kafka broker using the configured broker and topic(s). | nil
-`KAFKA_HOSTS` | List of Kafka brokers RIG should connect to, delimited by comma.
-Usually it's enough to specify one broker and RIG will auto-discover rest of the Kafka cluster. | ["localhost:9092"]
+`KAFKA_BROKERS` | List of Kafka brokers RIG should connect to, delimited by comma (e.g., `localhost:9092,localhost:9093`).
+Usually it's enough to specify one broker and RIG will auto-discover rest of the Kafka cluster. | []
-`KAFKA_LOG_TOPIC` | Kafka topic for producer used to log HTTP requests going through RIG's API Proxy. | "rig-request-log" `KAFKA_RESTART_DELAY_MS` | If the connection to Kafka fails or cannot be established, RIG retries setting up the connection after `KAFKA_RESTART_DELAY_MS` milliseconds. | 20000
+`KAFKA_LOG_TOPIC` | Kafka topic for producer used to log HTTP requests going through RIG's API Proxy. | "rig-request-log" `KAFKA_RESTART_DELAY_MS` | If the connection to Kafka fails or cannot be established, RIG retries setting up the connection after `KAFKA_RESTART_DELAY_MS` milliseconds. | nil
 `KAFKA_SOURCE_TOPICS` | List of Kafka topics RIG will consume, delimited by comma. | ["rig"] `KAFKA_SASL` | If set, SASL is used to authenticate RIG against the Kafka brokers.
 Use the following format for SASL/Plain authentication: "plain:myusername:mypassword".
 Note that setting `KAFKA_SASL` does *not* enable SSL (see `KAFKA_SSL_ENABLED` and related settings). | nil
 `KAFKA_SSL_ENABLED` | Enables encrypted communication to Kafka brokers. | false